brettz9/webappfind/README.md

     1. Mention how profile selection logic would probably ideally occur before opening Firefox as with any complex type-determination logic, taking place within the executable (built by Executable Builder?), though ensure that the new proposed command line and web app pipelining features would be able to replicate this if necessary
     1. Demo of Firefox being used merely to interpret filetypes.json and simply return a command line instruction back to a desktop app (in a hard-coded rather than fallback manner).
 Although AsYouWish could do this, better to bake it in so other desktop apps can leverage (including Notepad++, etc.).
-    1. Allow type to be supplied without a path so as to just open the right web app
+    1. Allow type to be supplied via command line without fileMatches calculations so as to just open the right web app for the type
+    1. Allow type to be supplied without any file so as to just open the web app for the supplied type (without a file)
     1. Web app pipelining: Allow a hard-coded web app URL (or supply a path or file type in order to discover a web app) to be supplied (along with its own mode, custom mode, arguments, etc.) which will be opened (optionally in